EtiMag/PostgreSQL-extraction/readme.md

 # PostgreSQL-extraction

-A tool to extract a PostgreSQL database or a part of it and create a duckdb database dump and the set of corresponding parquet files.
+A tool to extract a PostgreSQL database or a part of it and create a duckdb database dump, and the set of corresponding parquet files.

 ## Environment